bueler/p4pdes-next/py/surface/surface.py.rst

 FIXME more interesting surface and better visualization (e.g. with wireframe shown and raytrace to get shiny?)

 ..
+[Do1931] J. Douglas (1931). *Solution of the problem of Plateau*.
+   Transactions of the American Mathematical Society, 33(1), 263-321.

+..
 [Op2000] J. Oprea, *The Mathematics of Soap Films: Explorations with Maple*, Student Mathematical Library 10, American Mathematical Society 2000.